gtechsltn/SudokuCollective/README.md

 # Sudoku Collective

-Sudoku Collective is a project that serves as a ready made Web API that you can use to learn client side technologies.
-The API is documented so you can create your own client app which can fully integrate with the API.
-My particular implementation will be a Vue 3 app.
+Sudoku Collective is an open source Web API that you can use to learn client side technologies such as React or Vue.js.
+With this API you will create an app that allows users to play sudoku puzzles and compare their performance against other players.
+The benefit of using this tool is that once you create your first app and obtain an understanding of how the API works you will be in a better position to compare and understand various frontend technologies like React and Vue.js.
+The API is fully documented so you can create your own client app which can fully integrate the API.
+Thank you for checking out this tool and if you decide to proceed I sincerely hope you have fun.

 ## Requirements